AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_callkit_ios.md

 1. Install CocoaPods if you have not.
 For details, see [Getting Started with CocoaPods](https://guides.cocoapods.org/using/getting-started.html#getting-started).

-2. If your project does not have a `Podfile` file, navigate to the project root directory and run the `pod init` command to create a text file `Podfile` in the project folder.
+2. If your project does not have a `Podfile` file, navigate to the project root directory, and run the `pod init` command to create a text file `Podfile` in the project folder.

-3. Open the `Podfile` file and add `use_frameworks` and the `AgoraChatCallKit` framework.
+3. Open the `Podfile` file, and add `use_frameworks` and the `AgoraChatCallKit` framework.
 Remember to replace `AppName` with the target name of your project.

    ```Objective-C
     use_frameworks!